Garden & Lawn

 Vitax SBK 1L Brushwood Killer Tough Weedkiller

-The best time to apply Vitax to hardwood saplings and tough weeds is from around May to October when the soil is moist.
+The best time to apply Vitax to hardwood saplings and tough weeds is from around May to October, when the soil is moist.
 Woody weeds respond best to treatment from June to August, whilst tree stumps respond well between autumn and winter when the sap is retreating downwards.

-Although it doesn’t kill lawns, we do not recommend using this on newly-turfed lawns.
+Although it doesn’t kill lawns, I do not recommend using this on newly-turfed lawns.
 Lastly, this weed killer is available at a good price and it comes in 125ml, 250ml, 500ml bottles and 1 litre bottles of concentrate.

 Pros